IPA Eff Test Certificate

 See IPA Eff Test Terms & Conditions here.

 On registration you will be required to choose an exam date from the dates provided by the IPA.
-Please choose this exam date very carefully – take into consideration the time you need to commit to the Eff Test Course.
-Please note Candidates can only defer their exam place once.
-There will be a deferral fee of £150 + VAT per candidate if they cannot sit the exam (paid directly to the IPA)
+Please choose this exam date very carefully – take into consideration the time you need to commit to the Eff Test Course – e.g. 2 hours per week for three months.

 The Comms Council will send your registration details to the IPA.